netenglabs/bgperf2/README.md

 commerical stacks then write back data as root, and set the privleges so that a regular user cannot delete these files and directories.

-bgperf tries to delete /tmp/bgperf every time it runs, but it can't with data from these stacks, so you might need to remove them yourself.
-The other option is to run bgperf as root <shrugs>, that's not a good idea.
+bgperf tries to delete /tmp/bgperf before it runs, but it can't with data from these stacks, so you might need to remove them yourself.
+The other option is to run bgperf as root \<shrugs\>, that's not a good idea.

 ```
 sudo rm -rf /tmp/bpgperf